-15. The Protocol to the Agreement on Disengagement provides for all contingents to operate with full freedom of movement.
-However, the problem of restrictions on the freedom of movement still exists.
+14. The Protocol to the Agreement on Disengagement provides for all contingents to operate with the freedom of movement that is necessary for their mission; however, the problem of restrictions on the freedom of movement still exists.
 The Secretary-General will continue to exert all possible efforts to correct this situation.